 \subsection{Augmented Caption Generation}

 With the help of the video-text retrieval module, the augmented caption generation module uses the retrieved sentences and high-frequency words to improve the quality of the generated captions.
-This module contains three main components: the large language model GPT-2, the image-text matching model CLIP, and the sentence-alignment model.
-GPT-2 is trained on the large dataset WebText collected from a wide range of text data online.
+This module contains three main components: the large language model GPT-2, the image-text matching model CLIP, and the text alignment model AnglE.
+The out-of-box GPT-2 is pre-trained on the large dataset WebText collected from a wide range of text data online.
 It is composed of several Transformer layers, which can cache the previous key and value tokens to infer the next token autoregressively.
 Therefore, GPT-2 is capable of generating text based on preceding content.
 The CLIP model is pre-trained on 400 million image-text pairs, which plays the vision-language alignment role to map the image and sentence into a unified semantic space.
 AnglE is a state-of-the-art model for calculating semantic textual similarity, which is able to be aware of differences among texts.

-As shown in Fig.~\ref{fig:method}, all model parameters are fixed, and only the learnable soft prompts are optimized during the inference process to guide GPT-2 to generate text in line with the content of the given video.
-Take the $i_{th}$ step as an example, the text generation can be described as:
+As shown in Figure~\ref{fig:method}, all model parameters are frozen, and only the learnable soft prompts are optimized during the inference process with soft targets to guide GPT-2 to generate text in line with the content of the given video.
+Take the $i-{th}$ step as an example, the text generation can be described as:

-where $w_{i+1}$ denotes the next to be generated word and $s_i$ denotes all the existing words generated in previous steps. $w_{soft}$ is the set of learnable tokens that can be updated by the guidance during the generation process. $w_{hard}$ is the hard prompt, which is randomly sampled from a predefined prompt set such as ``Video showing'', ``Video describes''.
-To utilize the retrieved sentence, we propose retrieval-based loss $\mathcal{L}_{retrieval}$ to transfer the retrieved video content into the the above auto-regression process.
-It consists of two granularities: the sentence-granularity and the word-granularity.
-Specifically, the $\mathcal{L}_{retrieval}$ is formulated as
+where $w_{i+1}$ denotes the next to be generated word and $s_i$ denotes all the existing words generated in previous steps. $w_{soft}$ is the set of learnable tokens that can be updated by the guidance during the generation process. $w_{hard}$ is the hard prompt, which is randomly sampled from a predefined prompt set, such as ``Video showing'', ``Video of''.